 People are being mobilized outside the traditional “organization” framework.
 The Comitê Popular da Copa e Olimpíadas (popular committees of the World Cup and Olympics), for example, is comprised of social movements, NGOs, academics, labor movements, and representatives from civil society.
 These people’s committees established back in 2011 have reached out horizontally to discuss social issues and human rights violations including forcible evictions related to the games.
 They have branches in the 12 host cities of the World Cup matches as well as online portal.
 As a counter protest, they have developed their own games and copyleft mascot, Saci.

 Investigative journalists have also emerged as domestic strategic stakeholder.
 Information is the life blood of the advocacy networks.

 “Media NINJA,” a collective of independent journalists, has been very active in documenting police abuse against the protesters, including live broadcasts from different cities.
 NINJA has posted calls for volunteers help translate materials in response to requests by international media requests.
 The hope is to allow a “grassroots message” to reach international audiences.

-.
+Pública, founded by a team of women journalists as the first nonprofit investigative journalism center in Brazil, has also been active.
+It has developed special investigative arm for the World Cup, #CopaPública.
 In December 2011, a coalition of the popular committees and Pública released a 112-page report entitled "Mega-eventos e violações de Direitos Humanos no Brasil" (Mega-Events and Human Rights Violations in Brazil).
-Pública’s 2011 story was cross-posted in the Huffington Post
+Pública’s 2011 story was cross-posted in the Huffington Post.

 Digital Domestic-Diaspora Link